TheSuperHackers/GeneralsProxyLauncher/Project/ReleaseUnpacked/ReadMe.txt

 5. Click Browse... and navigate to generals.exe in launcher directory, for example:
    > C:\Program Files (x86)\EA Games\Command & Conquer Generals Zero Hour\launcher\generals.exe

-(*1) Whether or not you can use "launcher" or "launcherShell" depends on your system.
-     Some systems don't work correctly with one or the other.

 -----------------------------------------------------------------------------------------------